Once installed you can type

 takeoff init <folder-name> [blueprint-name] --blueprint-url=<url> --no-default

-init command creates a Takeoff environment, which is essentially a folder.
+init command creates a Takeoff workspace, which is essentially a folder.
 Inside itself it contains two folders,

 When creating an workspace you must pass a folder name that can’t currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g.

 You can also pass

 --blueprint-url a url to a git repository or local folder containing a blueprint.
 For example:

---no-default stops the creation of the default environment and just makes the required folder structure.
+--no-default stops the creation of the default workspace and just makes the required folder structure.

-Lists the environments, versions and apps.
+Lists the workspaces, versions and apps.
 More information to be added soon.

 takeoff start <workspace> [app]